manisankar29/Heart_disease_detection_using_machine_learning/README.md

 **7. Neural Networks:**

-   - A collection of slgorithms that can be used for a variety of tasks, including pattern recognition, time series prediction, and optimization.
+   - A collection of algorithms that can be used for a variety of tasks, including pattern recognition, time series prediction, and optimization.

    - Works well for pattern recognition and optimization problems.
 They can handle high dimensionality and complex non-linear patterns.